siberian-fast-food/alogger/README.md

 **Filter** = {tag, TagList} | {mod, ModList}

-* TagList is list of tags, Every tag is atom.
+<li>TagList is list of tags, Every tag is atom.
 If you set tag as filter, printouts with pointed tags is sent to loggers.
-Name of modules are  no matter in this case.
+Name of modules are  no matter in this case.</li>

-* ModList is list of modules which should be logged to loggers.
-Tags are no matter.
+<li>ModList is list of modules which should be logged to loggers.
+Tags are no matter.</li>